Aruni20/Deepfake_Detection_Classifier/README.markdown

 ## Project Overview

-Deepfakes—synthetic media mimicking real human appearances—threaten media authenticity, enabling misinformation and fraud.
+Deepfakes synthetic media mimicking real human appearances—threaten media authenticity, enabling misinformation and fraud.
 Traditional CNN-based detectors (e.g., ResNet-50, XceptionNet) focus on semantic cues but struggle with statistical artifacts like frequency inconsistencies or unnatural textures. **FreqNet** addresses this by analyzing *how* Deepfakes are made, not just *what* they depict, achieving superior performance across diverse manipulation types.

 ##  Problem Statement